With today's digital technology and access to cyber bullying, Emotional Abuse is more prevalent today than ever before.

 Kindness Daily is the legacy Kendall's friends and family carry forward in her honor to help others young people not fall prey to abuse in it's many forms.

-Kindness Daily is a San Antonio-based non-profit created for the purposes of 1) Awareness, 2) Advocacy, 3) Education, and 4) Resources.
+Kindness Daily is a San Antonio-based organization created for the purposes of fighting cyber-bullying, cyber-stalking and emotional abuse.

 The first step is we want our community to be MORE KIND to others.
 And we know we can be, because Kindness is in our DNA in San Antonio.
 We are one of the most caring communities in the world.